 We believe that the importance of 'relationship' within the school community should not be underestimated and therefore we endeavour to develop and maintain an emotionally enriched environment for our pupils.
-With children spending 50% of their waking hours in school, the teacher/learner relationship can be the key.
+With children spending 50% of their waking hours in school, the teacher/learner relationship is key.